-Posted by Simon West on Wednesday, March 27, 2019 Under: Guest Security Articles
+Posted by Simon West on Wednesday, March 27, 2019 Under: Security Guards

 Being a security guard can be a very rewarding and satisfying career for many people, especially those with any sort of police or military training.
 The job of a guard is to monitor and protect products, people and buildings.
 A security guard's work could be protecting a movie star at a social function or providing protection at a music festival or rock concert.
 It could also include protecting a business from theft or vandalism such as a bank or office complex.

 To be considered as a guard that provides security for people or places, you typically must have a high school diploma, pass a criminal background check and undergo a physical fitness evaluation.
 Depending on where you work, there may be additional requirements necessary, but generally it is less intensive to become a qualified security guard than a law enforcement officer.